 Bernalillo County's four precipitation zones are indicated in TABLE A-1 and on FIGURE A-1.

+TABLE A-1.
+PRECIPITATION ZONES

+Zone Location

-In the second of the se
+1 West of the Rio Grande

-Zone Location Location Transfer A DAM III BUSINESS ST 1 West of the Rio Grande 2 Between the Rio Grande and San Mateo 3 Between San Mateo and Eubank, North of Interstate 40; and between San Mateo and the East boundary of Range 4 East, South of Interstate 40 4 East of Eubank, North of Interstate 40; and East of the East boundary of Range 4 East, South of Interstate 40
+2 Between the Rio Grande and San Mateo

+3 Between San Mateo and Eubank, North of Interstate 40; and between San Mateo and the East boundary of Range 4 East, South of Interstate 40

+4 East of Eubank, North of Interstate 40; and East of the East boundary of Range 4 East, South of Interstate 40

-Where a watershed extends across a zone boundary, use the zone which contains the largest portion of the watershed,
+Where a watershed extends across a zone boundary, use the zone which contains the largest portion of the watershed